|Oracle® Enterprise Manager Cloud Administration Guide

 Request Duration: The maximum duration for which requests should be made.

-Configure EM Agent: Select the Enable EM Agent Configuration check box to configure the Management Agent on the servers while the SSA user's request is being processed.
+Configure EM Agent: Select the Enable EM Agent Configuration check box to configure the Management Agent on the servers while the self service user's request is being processed.

-Note:If you have chosen to configure the Management Agent, you must ensure that the user has:
+Note:If you have chosen to configure the Management Agent, you must ensure the following:

-Write permissions to the directory specified in the Installation Base Directory field.
+Write permissions to the directory specified in the Installation Base Directory field must be available.

 Write permissions to the

-/home/oracle/agent directory specified during assembly or template deployment.
+/home/oracle/agent directory specified during assembly or template deployment must be available.

 Allow Partial Deployment: Select this option to enable partial deployment.
 By default, when a deployment fails, the assembly instance, tier instance, and the Guest VMs that have been created are automatically deleted.
 But if partial deployment is enabled, this clean up activity is disabled.